BilalB84/stock-prediction-web-app/README.md

 # SafeStock AI Web Application 🔮
 ## Real-Time Stock Forecasting & Analysis Using LSTM Models 🤖
 SafeStock AI is a web-based application that combines real-time stock market data with AI-driven forecasting to provide actionable insights on stocks.
-It leverages LSTM (Long Short-Term Memory) models for time-series forecasting, offering users predictions and technical analysis for better understanding market trends.
+It leverages LSTM (Long Short-Term Memory) models for time-series forecasting, offering users predictions and technical analysis for a better understanding of market trends.

 ## Demo App